Onionie/Hush/README.md

-# LetMeIn
+# Secrets
-This is a web application that focus on user Authentication using username and password by applying different methods, such as, Encryption, Hashing, Salting and Hashing, Passport.js, and OAuth 2.0.
+This is a web application that lets user post anonymously.
+This app focuses on user Authentication using username and password by applying different methods, such as, Encryption, Hashing, Salting and Hashing, Passport.js, and OAuth 2.0.

 # Tools Used
 - HTML